Article Categories

 Mathematical Logical Connectives

-A Logical Connective is a symbol which is used to connect two or more propositional or predicate logics in such a manner that resultant logic depends only on the input logics and the meaning of the connective used.
+A logical connective is a symbol used to connect two or more propositional or predicate logics in such a manner that the resultant logic depends only on the input logics and the meaning of the connective used.

-OR (∨) − The OR operation of two propositions A and B (written as A ∨ B) is true if at least any of the propositional variable A or B is true.
+The OR operation of two propositions A and B (written as A ∨ B) is true if at least one of the propositional variables A or B is true.
+It is false only when both are false.

 | A | B | A ∨ B |